5 Tips to Keep Your Lawn Healthy All Summer Long

 In Minnesota, choosing the right type of grass for our climate is tricky.
 After all, we have to deal with bitterly cold winters and steaming hot summers.
 When we plant grass seed for customers, we use a custom mix of Kentucky bluegrass, perennial ryegrass, and fine fescues.
 (This blend is also recommended by the University of Minnesota Extension Service .)
 It is a cool-season blend, growing best in temperatures between 60 and 80 degrees, and it works well on Minnesota lawns despite our hot summers.
 When this cool-season blend is grown, it will drop its seeds in mid-summer, the seeds will germinate in late summer to early fall, and the new grass will spend the fall growing and getting strong enough to survive the winter.

 With these lawn care tips, you can keep your lawn healthy and green even throughout the hottest months of the year.
 And if your lawn needs some TLC, we can help you decide on a plan to get it back into shape.
-Call us at 763-568-7251 or use our quick quote system to get in touch today.
+Call us at 763-568-7251 or use our quote system to get in touch today.

 Ready to Start on Your Next Project?